 The submission deadline is the same for all Towson University faculty-led programs to run in the same calendar year (regardless of the term).
 Although the deadline may appear to be early, proposals must be received by this date in order to offer a balanced array of programs and have sufficient time to develop and promote them.

-Faculty and staff interested in proposing a faculty-led study abroad program (new or repeat) should submit the TU Faculty-Led Study Abroad Program Proposal to the Towson University Study Abroad Office by the deadline.
+Faculty and staff interested in proposing a faculty-led study abroad program should submit the TU Faculty-Led Study Abroad Program Proposal to the Towson University Study Abroad Office by the deadline.

 NOTE: Due to the critical role the faculty director plays in recruitment for the program, faculty who will be absent from campus (sabbatical, extended leave, etc.) for any part of the academic year prior to the proposed program may not be eligible to apply.
 Please contact the Study Abroad Office for more information.

 *All study abroad programs must be financially self-supporting, which means all costs of the program are met by charging the students the necessary fee.
 The program must not be designed in such a way as to make it too expensive for students from a variety of economic situations.

 The subcommittee may request additional information to inform the review process.
 Faculty members will be notified within one month of the proposal deadline regarding the outcome of their proposal.
 Faculty members will be notified within one month of the proposal deadline regarding the outcome of their proposal.

 Sample syllabi, program schedules, and general guidelines for program parameters are available to assist you in the proposal process.
 Reviewing these documents prior to submitting your proposal may address some basic questions and provide examples of successful past proposals.